wistreng/wistreng.github.io.backup/_posts/2018-02-01-Linux-231-FileManagement.md

 ---
 layout: post
-title: 8.Linux disk and file system management
+title: File Management System (Linux 2.3.1)
-key: 20180105
+key: 20180201
 tags: Linux
 picture_frame: shadow
 ---

-# Know the EXT2 file system

 *Linux's most traditional disk filesystem USES EXT2.
 So to understand the file system, you have to start by knowing EXT2!
 The file system is created on the hard disk, so we need to understand the physical components of the hard disk which was covered in Chapter 0, and the partitioning of the disk is covered in Chapter 3, so these two sections will be reviewed quickly below.
 The focus is on **inodes**, **blocks**, **superblocks**, and other basic parts of file systems.*

 <!--more-->

+## EXT2 - Linux second extended file system (ext2fs)

-## Hard disk composition with a review of segmentation
+### Hard disk composition and partition

 First of all, explain the physical composition of the disk: